 Clerk: Nigel East

 Matthew is an experienced barrister specialising in all aspects of criminal work.
-The Legal 500 2016 recommends him a leading junior who is "experienced in cases involving historic sexual abuse." whilst the 2015 edition says that he is "well regarded for his prosecution and defence expertise spanning a wide range of crimes."
+The Legal 500 2018 recommends him as a leading junior whose "broad practice covers murder, fraud and sexual offences matters."
+Previous editions have seen him recommended for "sensitive serious sexual offences cases" and as being "experienced in cases involving historic sexual abuse."

 Representing both prosecution and defence, Matthew has experience of high profile and sensitive matters.
 Recent notable cases include R v Terrell (2008) 2 CR App R (s) 49 CA where the court “…was particularly concerned with sexual offences prevention orders and the assessment of dangerousness but made the all-important point of general application that , in assessing future dangerousness, a sentencer should consider all the other sentencing options and ask whether the imposition of any of them would sufficiently address the risk presented by the offender as to mean that the criteria for dangerousness are not met.” per Archbold 2011 5-306b.